Cancellation of Bail Impermissible for mere Violation of a Bail Condition

 For bail to be canceled, very cogent and overwhelming circumstances must exist, which indicate either an abuse of the granted liberty or an attempt to interfere with the due course of justice.
 The primary consideration for bail cancellation is whether the accused’s conduct makes it impossible to ensure a fair trial.

-The Kerala High Court emphasized that the subsequent involvement was not shown to directly affect the earlier trial.
+In the case Godson v.
+State of Kerala, the Kerala High Court emphasized that the subsequent involvement was not shown to directly affect the earlier trial.
 The Court added that when considering an application to cancel bail on the ground of non-compliance with its conditions, the court must assess whether the alleged violation amounts to an attempt to interfere with the administration of justice or whether it affects the trial of the case in which the accused is implicated.

 The core principle here is that bail is a fundamental right, and its cancellation is a serious step.
 Courts are cautious about revoking it and generally require a more substantial reason than a minor or technical breach.
 The violation must demonstrate that the accused is a risk, either by fleeing, tampering with evidence, threatening witnesses, or otherwise obstructing the judicial process.